Gaunt/bisect_scanner/README.md

                                   [--end_block END_BLOCK] [--polygon]
                                   [--ethereum] [--fake] [--plot]

-Outputs account balance history on stdout in a csv format, also can plot a chart with --plot switch.
+Outputs account balance history on stdout in the csv format, also can plot a chart with --plot switch.
 Example: python -m bisect_scanner --account=0xCD6909C37CCEA877a5c8e9a3ffd69d9D9943409F